Hieropold/gulp-hockeyapp/README.md

 **options.inputFile** - path to input file.

-**options.notify** - whether to notify testers about new build or not.
+**options.notify** - whether to notify testers about new build or not, optional.
 Possible values:

- * 0 - don't notify testers
+ * 0 - don't notify testers (default value)
  * 1 - notify all testers that can install the app
  * 2 - notify all

  This setting requires full-access token.

-**options.status** - download status.
+**options.status** - download status, optional.
 Possible values:

  * 1 - don't allow users to download or install this version
- * 2 - available for download and installation
+ * 2 - available for download and installation (default value)

 **options.teamList** - array of teams ids which should be able to download the app.